BinWang28/FacEval/README.md

 Requirements:

-## Evaluation Example on BART-Large Model
+## Evaluation Demo on BART-Large Model

+We provide the evaluation demo on BART-Large model.
+Because our proposed model-level evaluation needs the direct access to the model's generation probabilities.
+The model needs to be loaded as well for testing.

 ## References